 As you begin filling your bathroom cabinet with clean skin care products, you might notice a few standout ingredients taking center stage.
 To moisturize and nourish dry skin, nothing beats creamy shea butter and cocoa butter.
 Both are derived from trees—cocoa butter is extracted from the fruits of a cacao tree, and shea butter comes from the kernels of the shea tree.
-But despite these similarities, there are a lot of differences between these two ingredients.
+But despite these similarities, there are a lot of differences between these two body butter ingredients.
 Let’s dive into a comparison of shea butter and cocoa butter and discuss why you’d want to opt for one over the other.
 We’ll also share the top Thrive Market products and DIY recipes that feature these moisturizing ingredients.

 Shea butter is extracted from the kernels of the shea (or karite) tree, which looks similar to an oak and is native to West Africa.
 Lost Crops of Africa: Volume II: Vegetables (2006) estimates 500 million trees of fruiting age exist, which is about equal to the number of almond trees globally.
 The fruit of shea trees resemble a large plum or small avocado.
 In the fruit’s center, is a smooth-skinned nut (aka the kernel) where the prized fat is stored.
 It’s composed of triglycerides with oleic, stearic, linoleic, and palmitic fatty acids.
 Lost Crops also shares that shea butter ranges in texture from a creamy paste to something like firm butter.
 In addition to being a popular ingredient in beauty products like lotions, moisturizers, and body wash, the kernel’s oil is also used in regional African dishes like fritters and griddle cakes.